koupleless/docs/content/en/docs/tutorials/module-development/module-slimming.md

 #### Step 3: Configure Module Dependency Whitelist

-For some dependencies, even if the module and pedestal use the same version of the dependency, the dependency needs to be retained when the module is packaged.
+For some dependencies, even if the module and base use the same version of the dependency, the dependency needs to be retained when the module is packaged.
 This requires configuring a module slimming dependency whitelist.
 This feature will be launched by the end of July.

 #### Step 4: Package Building

-### Scenario 2: The pedestal and the module have loose cooperation, such as resource saving in multi-application merge deployment
+### Scenario 2: The base and the module have loose cooperation, such as resource saving in multi-application merge deployment

-In the case of loose cooperation between the pedestal and the module, the module should not perceive the dependency versions currently used by the pedestal during development, so the module needs to focus more on the low-cost access to module slimming.
+In the case of loose cooperation between the base and the module, the module should not perceive the dependency versions currently used by the base during development, so the module needs to focus more on the low-cost access to module slimming.
 Dependencies that need to be excluded from module packaging can be configured.

 ### Method 1: SOFAArk Configuration File Combining
 #### Step 1